 sir, the expression which you now give of your thought is not straightforward; what you say of it is not true.

-You pretend that you wished to shew that God does not change His laws on account of sins *during the course of a dispensation.* But, sir, this is not what you sought to shew in your first pamphlet.
+You pretend that you wished to shew that God does not change His laws on account of sins *during the course of a dispensation*.
+But, sir, this is not what you sought to shew in your first pamphlet.
 You spoke of the withdrawal of statutes or of *covenants* which had been Satanized.
 Now to speak of the withdrawal of a covenant, during the course of a dispensation, would be pure nonsense.
 Your thought is very plain and evident.
 The covenant being withdrawn, the dispensation is naturally at an end.
 If your friends have made you ashamed of your mistake, you would have done better to confess it.
 The covenant of Sinai and the dispensation connected with it exist and fall together.
 It is only deluding oneself as to the meaning of words thus to distinguish between the two.

 In using @Matthew 5: 18 you assert that the truth contained in it comprehends, not only a dispensation, but the universality of dispensations.
-You affirm that it is an exposition of the judgments reserved for those who have rejected the statutes and covenants, in contrast with the withdrawal of the covenant itself, a withdrawal about which you say there is not a word in Matthew; adding, &#8220;He hath remembered *his covenant* for ever.&#8221; It is not true that the meaning of your proposition is, that God does not change His laws *on account of sins during the course of a dispensation.* The dispensation ceases when the covenant is withdrawn.
+You affirm that it is an exposition of the judgments reserved for those who have rejected the statutes and covenants, in contrast with the withdrawal of the covenant itself, a withdrawal about which you say there is not a word in Matthew; adding, "He hath remembered *his covenant* for ever."
+It is not true that the meaning of your proposition is, that God does not change His laws *on account of sins during the course of a dispensation*.
+The dispensation ceases when the covenant is withdrawn.
 Tell me, sir, was not the hand of Joab with you in all this?
 And yet you have put your own to it.
 No one can mistake it; but the mixture of inconsistencies and subtleties has a curious effect.

 I shall first point out the inconsistency of the arguments and the groundless assertions, then the subtleties, and lastly, the doctrine of the word.
 But before doing so, allow me to make a remark to you, which it is possible that you may not understand, although you be an elder.
 That which is very deep for the spirit of man often conceals something which is very simple in the eyes of God.
 You complain, as though it were a wrong way of acting, of my having accused you of advancing doctrines which are antinomian in their tendency.
 Well, I repeat this accusation, sir; and I add that in your present tract you have greatly aggravated that which you had previously advanced.
-I do not in the least accuse you of sinning deliberately, of saying, &#8220;Shall we sin that grace may abound? &#8220;I do
+I do not in the least accuse you of sinning deliberately, of saying, "Shall we sin that grace may abound?"
+I do